leriomaggio/python-ml-course/README.md

 ### What do you need to get started

-Most people have the misconception that for performing data analysis in Python requires to be proficient in Python programming.
+Most people have the misconception that performing data analysis in Python requires to be proficient in Python programming.

 Coding is fun, but you don't *really* need to be a coding ninja in Python to do data analysis.